julianeon/julianeon/glitch_guide.md

 ## shrimp

-In this app, each time you click on the button, the shrimp rotates a random amount, and the click count increases by 1.
+In this app, each time you click on the button, the shrimp rotates a random amount, and the click count increases by one.

 ![shrimp on a pink background](./glitch_shrimp.png)